Green bins are for household waste that cannot be recycled.

 - used vapes should not go into the green or grey bin.
 Take them to your local tip

-- Download a printable list of what goes in which bin (PDF, 116KB)
+Printable list of what goes in which bin until food waste collections begin (PDF, 116KB)

 Find out more about what can be recycled in your grey bin